-The cumulative excess surplus for FY 2017-18 and FY 2018-19 totals \$3,971,740.
-OCHA has current commitments to two projects and another two projects submitted under the 2016 PSH NOFA that are anticipated to be encumbered within the required timeframes.
-OCHA is committed to the production of affordable housing in the county and is making progress towards eliminating excess surplus monies.
+OCHA has current commitments to multiple projects under the 2016 PSH NOFA and 2020 SH NOFA that are anticipated to be encumbered within the required timeframe.
+OCHA is committed to the production of affordable housing in the county and is on track to eliminate the FY 2019-20 excess surplus.